programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/quickaccess/collection/collection.md

 ## Settings

-The settings dialog is the same as for Sharing, only the tab *General* is active.
+The settings dialog is the same as for sharing, only the tab *General* is active.

 ### General